Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 How Much Ham Per Person

-For a boneless, assume ½ lbs. per person.
+For a boneless ham, ½ lbs. per person.

 - Instant Pot Ham Recipe: This quick and easy recipe will blow you away with its big flavor!
 It is one of the easiest ways to cook ham and comes out so moist and delicious.

-- Air Fryer Ham Recipe: Our easy air fryer recipe has a honey sriracha glaze that is out-of-this-world yummy.
+- Air Fryer Ham Recipe: My easy air fryer recipe has a honey sriracha glaze that is out-of-this-world yummy.
 And oh, that crispy skin!

 - Roasting pan

 - 10 lb.
-Bone-in ½ Ham spiral sliced, honey cured, and fully cooked
+Bone-in spiral sliced ham or whole ham fully cooked

 - 1 cup honey